 Sole traders and partnerships often have it better when it comes to cars for business usage.
 A proportion of running costs and the car itself (spread over several years) are allowable expenses.
 For limited companies, high taxation on cars often makes purchase only worthwhile for very eco-friendly vehicles.
 If the employee uses their own car for business, employers can choose to pay a 45p per mile allowance for the first 10,000 miles instead.

 Childcare costs are not allowable expenses for the proprietor of a sole trader business or a partner in a partnership.
 Limited companies can pay employees up to £243 per month for approved childcare.
-But most use a Childcare Voucher provider – these ‘middleman’ companies and their costs can be avoided if the employer contracts directly with the OFSTED registered childcare provider.
+But most use a Childcare Voucher provider – these ‘middleman’ companies and their costs can be avoided if the employer contracts directly with the OFSTED registered childcare provider or creates its own vouchers.
+Changes to the system are expected in 2018.

 If you have any queries on expenses and your business, contact me.